 - 2013 – Piet Rietveld, Dutch economist and academic (b.
 1952)

 - 2013 – Editta Sherman, American photographer (b.
 1912)

 - All Saints' Day, a holy day of obligation (Roman Catholic Church.
 A holiday in Argentina, Austria, Belgium, Brazil, Chile, Croatia, Ecuador, Finland, France, parts of Germany, Guatemala, Hungary, Italy, Lebanon, Lithuania, Luxembourg, Malta (for schools only), Mauritius, Mexico, Peru, the Philippines, Poland, Seychelles, Slovakia, Slovenia, Spain, and parts of Switzerland.)

 - Andhra Pradesh Formation Day (Andhra Pradesh)

 - Christian feast day:

-- National Day, celebrates the independence of Vietnam from Japan and France in 1945
+- Independence Day, celebrates the independence of Antigua and Barbuda from the United Kingdom in 1981.